Lombok remains quieter than its more developed sister Bali, retaining much of its authentic natural charm and beauty and a more sedate atmosphere.

 How to get there:

 A few years ago the long awaited international airport opened.
 Lombok can be reached by plane from Bali (approx. 45 minutes), neighbouring islands or even Singapore.
 Many guests however combine their visit with a stay on Bali.
-There are speed boat connections from Bali's east coast (Padang Bay) which will get visitors to Sengiggi (Lombok) within approx. 2h.
+There are speed boat connections from the East (Padang Bay) which will get visitors to Sengiggi within approx. 2h.
 Please note that the sea can be rough, the passage bumpy.

 |Name||People||Rate per night|